mattackerman808/chore_minder/README.md

 * Create a new user
 * Go to main chore page (/cgi-bin/chores.py)
 * Looks for REMOTE_USER env variable to ID user
-* Create a user with REMOTE_USER tag (will print it under GURU data)
+* Create a user with REMOTE_USER tag (Gauth field, was written for Google auth intergration) ** will print variable under Guru data
 * Start creating chores with values and have users submit them